yan-soon/tp/docs/UserGuide.md

 1. Type `add cs2101 t/superbmodule t/superfun` into the command box, and press **Enter** to execute it.<br>
 ![Add1](images/Add1.png)

-2. The result display box will display the message "New module added", along with the details of the module.
-You will then be able to see the CS2101 module at the bottom of the Completed Modules list.<<br>
+2. The result display box will display the message "The following module has been successfully added", along with the details of the module.
+You will then be able to see the CS2101 module at the bottom of the Completed Modules list.<br>
 ![Add2](images/Add2.png)

 ### Viewing all added modules: `list`